Incognito10011/OSP_Group_Project_2025/README.md

 # Contents

 1. ### Overview

+JED is a locally run blog posting tool, which allows the user to create and categorise blog posts and stores them in a database for others to view

 2. ### Features

+Users will be able to create and categorise their blog posts, saving them to a database where they can look at other's posts.

 3. ### Languages Used

+HTML, JavaScript,

 4. ### Tools Used

 5. ### Contributors

 ---